andytudhope/Recollections/README.md

 **Will our minimum stake for the developer be dynamic based on the total curve, or by some fixed _fiat_ value?**

-No minimum stake if you look at the contract.
+There is no minimum stake if you look at the contract.
 Anyone can create a DApp, with or without tokens.
 However, if you send tokens along with the call to create the Dapp (not sure how to do this yet, maybe a proxy with `approveAndTransfer` somehow?) then that dapp is created with a starting balance, which is - again - what is used to rank it, whatever that starting balance is (even if 0).
 This means the minimum cost to list a DApp (or any piece of information you might like) is only the gas costs of creating a new struct in a contract (i.e. very low)